troeger/corba-example/README.md

 http://omniorb.sourceforge.net/omni42/omniORB/index.html
 http://docs.oracle.com/javase/7/docs/technotes/guides/idl/jidlExample.html

-All server appliations print their IOR and block then.
+All server applications print their IOR and block then.
 All client applications take the IOR as command-line argument, connect to that servant and call the echo() routine once.
 You can now run the different client / servers against each other for some 'CORBA is cool' demonstrations.
 Check the demo.py script.

-Everything is optimized to be small, including the Makefile's.
-Therefore, the usage of a naming service is ommitted.
+Everything is optimized to be small, including the Makefiles.
+Therefore, the usage of a naming service is omitted.

 ## Python
 - Install omniORB, test that it is available as Python package (import OMNIOrb).